Looking into DNA and RNA

 Q. Look at the letters of the 4 bases in the RNA sequence, which one is different from the DNA bases?

-This 3D animation shows how proteins are made in the cell from the information in the DNA code.
+This 3D animation shows how proteins are made in the cell from the information stored in the DNA.

 Watch the Amoeba Sisters’ video as they compare and contrast RNA with DNA and learn why DNA should be sharing the limelight!

-Please visit the Jalview’s Schools webpage for more information about using Jalview to visualise DNA, RNA and proteins.
+Please visit the Jalview Schools page for more information about using Jalview to visualise DNA, RNA and proteins.